jzmnd/grpc-api-framework/README.md

 # Modular python gRPC API template

-Simple modular template for a python gRPC API
+Simple modular template for a python gRPC API.
+Uses `buf` (https://buf.build) to lint and do code and doc generation.

 ## Generate protobuf code